swaits/typst-collection/glossy/src/gloss.typ

 // Creates page number links back to each usage of a glossary term.
 //
-// This function generates a comma-separated list of page numbers, where each
+// This function generates an array of page numbers, where each number links
-// number links back to a usage of the term in the document.
-Duplicate page
+// back to a usage of the term in the document.
+Duplicate page numers are
-// numbers are removed to avoid redundancy.
+// removed to avoid redundancy.
 //
 // Parameters:
 //   key (string): The glossary entry key
 //
 // Returns:
-//   content: Comma-separated list of linked page numbers
+//   array: Linked page numbers
 //
+// Example output after a typical .join(", "):
-// Example output: "1, 3, 5" where each number links to the term usage on that page
+// "1, 3, 5" where each number links to the term usage on that page
 //
 #let __create_backlinks(key) = {
-  return context query(__term_label(key)) // find all reference
+  return query(__term_label(key)) // find all reference
     .map(meta => { // extract location and page number (or symbol)
       let loc = meta.location()
       let page = numbering(__default(loc.page-numbering(), "1"), ..counter(page).at(loc))